 I’m not inherently against meetings, which serve a crucial purpose in the successful operation of any business with multiple contributors.

-However, in my experience, most meetings are poorly run, wasteful, and often used as a crutch to micromanage employees who haven’t established clear goals and plan to achieve them.
+However, in my experience, most meetings are poorly run, wasteful, and often used as a crutch to micromanage employees who haven’t established clear goals and a plan to achieve them.

 Running an online business, you can minimize or eliminate all meetings, leaving you free to focus exclusively on the activities that generate results to build your business.
 As a result, you can condense your days and work fewer hours because your time is focused and productive.